hissssst/pathex/guides/tutorials/cheatsheet.md

 ## Traverse leaves

-This function traverses all leaves in the structure
+This function traverses all leaves in the structure.

 ```elixir
 use Pathex; import Pathex.Combinator; import Pathex.Lenses